How to Build Healthy Boundaries in Relationships (Meridian, Eagle, Boise, and Surrounding Areas)

 • Saying no to unwanted physical contact

-• Needing space or time alone
+• Needing alone time without guilt

-• Setting limits around your environment
+• Setting limits around your personal space or home environment

 Mental Boundaries